The judiciary and the court system - The Court of Appeal

 Civil Jurisdiction

-• Tribunals: Appeals from certain tribunals, such as the Employment Appeal Tribunal.
+• Certain tribunals, such as the Employment Appeal Tribunal

 Criminal Jurisdiction

-• Sentence: If the sentence imposed is deemed manifestly excessive or unlawful.
+• Appeals against sentence (if the sentence is manifestly excessive or unlawful)

-The court operates under the Criminal Appeal Act 1968, which sets out the grounds and procedures for criminal appeals.
-The court has the authority to quash convictions, order retrials, substitute convictions for lesser offences, or vary sentences.
+The court may quash convictions, order retrials, substitute convictions for lesser offences, or vary sentences.

-• Lower Courts: Including the High Court, Crown Court, County Courts, and Magistrates' Courts.
+• Decisions of the Court of Appeal are binding on all lower courts, including the High Court, Crown Court, County Courts, and Magistrates’ Courts.

-• Itself: Generally, the Court of Appeal is bound by its own previous decisions, promoting legal certainty and consistency.
+• Generally, the Court of Appeal is also bound by its own previous decisions, promoting consistency and legal certainty.

 Exceptions to Binding Precedent